MwangiGregory/python_projects/README.md

-# python_projects
+# Python Projects
-A repository featuring projects I have done in the python programming language.
+> A repository featuring projects I have done in the python programming language.

+This repo will compose projects in different domains done using the Python Programming language.
+I intend to work on web development, mobile and desktop app development, systems level programming and machine learning and AI.

+Grouping them here is a matter of convinience.

+[IoT Shop]() - an online store dealing in IoT hobbyist electronics.